 It is currently the world’s largest unfinished cathedral.
 In 2010, Pope Benedict XVI consecrated the church and made it a minor basilica.
 They also registered it as a UNESCO World Heritage Site in 1984.

-Although Gaudí is the leading man and architect, if it wasn’t for the vision of the bookseller, Josep Maria Bocabella, after his visit to the Vatican in 1872, the project may have never even got off the ground.
+Although Gaudí is the key man known for La Sagrada Familia, if it wasn’t for the vision of the bookseller, Josep Maria Bocabella, after his visit to the Vatican in 1872, the project may have never even got off the ground.
 He returned with ideas to build a church inspired by the basilica at Loreto.
+In 1883, Gaudi started work on it, and he was appointed lead architect by Bocabella in1884.

 For more information and details of when the project is due to be finished, visit Sagrada Família.